Sneak Peek – Marked

 With a thump that made my teeth rattle, I fell from the cockpit chair and shrugged out of the harness.
 Time to take a look at the planet that had just tried to kill me.

 Breathable air.
 Bit warmer than I liked, but at least I wasn’t going to freeze to death outside the ship.
-I’d seen hundreds of digital images, but reality stopped me at the edge of the ramp.
+I’d seen hundreds of distorted digital images, but reality stopped me at the edge of the ramp.

 I stood there and I looked, which was not something I normally allowed myself.
 Science was observation, yes, but disciplined, purposeful observation — not standing with one hand braced against the hatchway because the world in front of you had just short-circuited every professional instinct you possessed.